Peat, Good or Bad? What You Need To Know

 - Cost – Peat is cheap to extract and peat bogs have few other ‘productive’ uses, so it is very cost effective.
 If however some growers use peat in plug plants to save costs then other suppliers not using peat may become 'too expensive' and be priced out of the market.

 - Changing the growing media - Millions of plants are grown each spring.
 If the supplier gets the mix wrong it can do more harm than good with both the energy used to grow them and the plants themselves lost.

 - It takes many years to properly test and modify peat reduced mixes.
 There is also the risk of losing a customer base if they get it wrong and another supplier sticks to the tried and tested mix of peat based plant plugs.

-Note: Commissioned by DS Smith Plastics Foam Products from T Callaghan (Composter and HOTBIN inventor).
+Note: Commissioned by Engineered Foam Products from T Callaghan (Composter and HOTBIN inventor).